replit-archive/jq-console/README.md

         jqconsole.SetIndentWidth(4);
         console.assert(jqconsole.GetIndentWidth() == 4);

-* `jqconsole.RegisterMatching`: Registers an opening closing characters to match and highlight.
-Takes one parameters:
+* `jqconsole.RegisterMatching`: Registers an opening and closing characters to match and highlight (wraps each opening and closing character with a span with the specified class) Takes one parameters:

     * `char open`: The opening character of a "block".
     * `char close`: The closing character of a "block".